-- A Fellowship stipend towards application, tuition, travel, and/or housing to any opera stage director program between May 2022 and April 2023 (multiple awards of up to $1000 are possible)
+- A fellowship stipend towards application, tuition, travel, and/or housing to any opera stage director program between May 2024 and April 2025 (multiple awards of up to $1000 are possible)

 - If the applicant has not been offered a contract at a program, NOA will provide expedited application to one of the many such programs that are run by NOA members.